What’s a Buyer Broker Agreement, And What Should You Know Before Signing One?

 This section details exclusivity rights that the buyer agrees to.

-If you’re in an exclusive agreement with an agent, this means you will work with them and only them.
+If you’re in an exclusive agreement with an agent, this means you will work with them and only with them.
 You can negotiate the commission rate, but if the seller agrees to pay additional commission and it is disclosed, the buyer’s agent may receive more.
 However, that doesn’t mean your agent is going to slack on their duties — they still have your best interest at heart.

-If you’re in a nonexclusive agreement, then you, the buyer, may work with other agents to purchase a property.
+If you’re in a non-exclusive agreement, then you, the buyer, may work with other agents to purchase a property.

 Property description